pwjazz/sqins/README.md

 // Delete the line items and then the invoice
 DELETE FROM li go;
 DELETE FROM i go

+// You can also run arbitrary SQL like this
+SQL("""put some really complicated sql in here""")(conn)
 ````

 For an extended example, take a look at core_tests.scala.